Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

    - Configure the scan slots using **Auto-assign slots** option or each sensor is allotted a scan slot based on the entered slot number.

-       The summary section in the **Scan configuration** tab shows 1 scan slots (for 2 sensors), with each channel scanned simultaneously in a single slot.
+       The summary section in the **Scan Configuration** tab shows 1 scan slots (for 2 sensors), with each channel scanned simultaneously in a single slot.
 This helps to perform parallel scanning and reduces the total scan time.
 To scan the sensors in same slot we need to keep both sense clock divider and number of sub-conversions to be same, with the values corresponding to the button with the highest Cp.

-      **Note** See [AN85951 – PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design Guide](https://www.infineon.com/AN85951) for more details on scan slot allotment rules.
+      **Note** See [AN85951 – PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guide](https://www.infineon.com/AN85951) for more details on Scan slot allotment rules.

    - Check the notice list for warning or errors.

    **Figure 15.
-Scan configuration tab**
+Scan Configuration tab**

    <img src="images/scan-configuration.png" alt="Figure 15"/>